RealGenocideOrg/crawler/docs_google_search.md

 The Google Search module can be used together with other modules in the project:

-1. Generate keywords with the keyword generator
+1. Prepare a keywords.json file with relevant keywords (manually or via LLM)
 2. Use these keywords with the Google Dork Searcher to find domains
 3. Further investigate these domains with the Domain Extractor
 4. Store all results in Supabase